This is the fourth installment in a series on Web Application Vulnerability Basics.

 Insecure Direct Object Reference, also known as IDOR, is a reference to an internal implementation object that is exposed to a user without proper access control.
 IDOR can lead to attackers bypassing authentication and accessing resources, accounts, and modifying some data.
 IDOR is often leveraged for horizontal movement, but vertical movement is also possible.

 First, an attacker will identify an insecurely implemented direct object reference.
 This can be any type of data including integers, strings, dates or times, GUIDs, or even request headers.
 The attacker must also identify the data format of the fields.
-Using this, the attacker will determine a range and attempt to enumerate over other objects or resources they should not have access to by modifying the IDOR vulnerable field.
-This only works if the web app has not implemented proper access control and will serve content without verifying the user should have access to it.
+Using this, the attacker will determine a range and attempt to enumerate over other objects or resources they shouldn’t have access to by modifying the IDOR vulnerable field.
+This only works if the web application has not implemented proper access control and will serve content without verifying the user should have access to it.

 For example, a bank statement uses IDOR and does not properly implement access control.
-An attacker generates a bank statement through the web app and sees that the URL is bank.example.com/bank_statement?statementId=4324.
+An attacker generates a bank statement through the web application and sees that the URL is bank.example.com/bank_statement?statementId=4324.
 The attacker correctly guesses that the statementId field is autoincremented, and verifies this by accessing the statementId of 4323, which returns the bank statement of the last person to use the application from a different user.
 Knowing that IDOR attacks are possible on the web application, the attacker will then use a tool or script to enumerate all bank statements that have an ID between 0 and 4324 and download them.

 There are a few mitigation strategies that can prevent IDOR abuse.
 Implement proper access control server-side to prevent users from accessing unauthorized resources.
 Make sure to verify the session is for the expected user and the user has access to the data they are requesting.